Last updated February 15, 2022

 A no claims discount is an insurance discount based on the number of years you've been driving without claiming on an insurance policy.
 Suppose a prospective insurer sees that you’ve driven for several years without making a claim – they’re statistically less likely to lose money and may offer you lower insurance rates.

-For each year the customer drives without a claim being made on their car insurance policy, insurers will give them a discount on the price of new policies.
-By driving sensibly and with due care and attention, drivers can accumulate no claims discounts and make more substantial savings each year.
+For every year you drive without claiming on your car insurance policy, your insurer may discount the price of new policies.
+By driving sensibly with due care and attention, you can accumulate no claims discounts and make substantial savings each year.

-Renewal Letters & Invitation Packs: When your current car insurance policy is approaching its renewal date, many car insurance providers will send out a renewal invitation pack or letter, stating the cost of renewing your insurance policy with them for another term, as well as an updated no claims discount figure.
-This document can be used as proof of no claims to your next insurer.
+Many car insurance providers will issue a renewal letter when your policy is approaching its renewal date, detailing the cost for another term and an updated no claims discount figure.
+You can use this document as proof of no claims to your next insurer.

-Cancellation Only: Certain insurers will send out a pack of final documents should the customer choose to cancel or not renew their policy; in some cases, this pack will include your proof of no claims discount.
-Be sure to check on this when you make the decision to cancel or not renew by calling the insurer or checking their online FAQ section.
+Certain insurers will send out a pack of final documents should the customer choose to cancel or not renew their policy; in some cases, this pack will include your proof of no claims discount.
+Be sure to check on this when you decide to cancel or not renew by calling the insurer or checking their online FAQ section.

-After you’ve collected your proof of no claims discount it’s important to follow these strict guidelines when forwarding the details on to your next insurer; failing to do so could leave you uninsured.
+After you’ve collected your proof of no claims discount, it’s important to follow these strict guidelines when forwarding the details to your next insurer; failing to do so could leave you uninsured.